Tax relief: Class 3, supportive housing

 For the purpose of Class 3, Supportive Housing means housing that integrates long-term housing units for persons who were previously homeless or persons who are at risk of homelessness, who may also:

-with on-site support services that are available to residents of the housing project.
+with specific on-site support services that are available to residents of the housing project.

 To be considered for designation into Class 3, properties must:

-- provide supportive housing, as described above; and
+- provide supportive housing, as per the eligibility criteria; and

 - be funded by the provincial government or a regional health board for the purpose of supportive housing.

 The Policy Statement on Class 3 Supportive Housing provides a more complete administrative definition of eligible supportive housing.
-The Policy Statement also outlines the additional criteria for eligibility as well as the annual timeline.
+The Policy Statement also outlines the additional criteria for eligibility and the annual timeline.

-Non-profit providers should contact their funder(s) to determine whether their property is qualified for Supportive Housing.
+Non-profit providers may contact their funding organization, either BC Housing or a Health Authority, to determine whether their property may qualify for Class 3 Supportive Housing.